KTH/programmable-society/.github/pull_request_template.md

 **Relevance**

-_Motivate the relevance of your proposal with respect to DevOps_
+_Motivate the relevance of your proposal with respect to Smart Contracts_